PhoenixCreation/PhoenixCreation/README.md

 - 🔭 I’m currently Student at [L. D. College of Engineering](https://ldce.ac.in)

-- 🌱 I’m currently learning **Godot game engine, Machine Learning in JS**
+- 🌱 I’m currently learning **React-native, Machine Learning in JS**

 - 👯 I’m looking to collaborate on **Game developement**

 - 👨‍💻 All of my projects are available at [https://phoenixcreation2.herokuapp.com](https://phoenixcreation2.herokuapp.com)

-- 💬 Ask me about **NodeJS, ExpressJS, Django, Git, Java,WebDevelopement**
+- 💬 Ask me about **NodeJS, ExpressJS, Django, React, Git, Java,WebDevelopement, Godot game engine**

 - 📫 How to reach me **phoenixcreationweb@gmail.com**